 Edward Enninful, journalist

 The editor-in-chief of British Vogue, Enninful has been at the forefront of the fashion game since he was just 18-years-old.
 He started out as the fashion director of i-D magazine — not something every teenager could do — and has gathered a coterie of influential friends on his journeys around the publishing world.
-Today, everyone in fashion knows his name.
+His powerful work transforming Vogue for the modern age — and restoring the magazine cover to a platform for change and originality — cannot be understated.

 George Osborne, editor and consultant

-George Osborne has been earmarked for success ever since his early days in the conservative party, where he acted as a special advisor to various cabinet ministers and lately as a collaborator with then-leader William Hague.
-It was his alliance with David Cameron, however, that propelled him into the political stratosphere, most notable as Chancellor of the Exchequer during a turbulent time for Britain’s economy.
-Unlike Cameron, however, Osborne’s sway has not waned since leaving top-tier politics — he currently edits the Evening Standard, acts as chair of the Northern Powerhouse Partnership, and is a part-time consultant to investment bank BlackRock
+George Osborne has been earmarked for success ever since his early days in the conservative party, where he acted as a special advisor to various cabinet ministers and a collaborator with then-leader William Hague.
+It was his alliance with David Cameron, however, that propelled him into the political stratosphere, most notably as Chancellor of the Exchequer during a turbulent time for Britain’s economy.
+Unlike Cameron, however, Osborne’s sway has not waned since leaving top-tier politics — he has edited the Evening Standard, acted as chair of the Northern Powerhouse Partnership, and was a part-time consultant to investment bank BlackRock.
+Now, however, he has jumped fully into the private sector as a partner at investment bank Robey Warshaw.
+Time to make some serious money, one feels.

 Sir Paul Smith, fashion designer

-A Friend to Gentleman’s Journal, not to mention one of the most recognisable, long-standing faces in the fashion world, Smith has had a invaluable impact on British style.
+A friend to Gentleman’s Journal, not to mention one of the most recognisable, long-standing faces in the fashion world, Smith has had a invaluable impact on British style.
 His signature stripe has become an icon in itself, and his influence can be seen across, art, design, fragrance, and even his beloved sport of cycling.
+Nice guys finish first.

 Jonathan Barnett, sports agent